+WESTFIELD — The Horace Smith Fund, now in its 124th year, makes scholarship and fellowship money available for graduates of Hampden County public and private high schools.
 Scholarship awards of $12,000 are distributed as $3,000 annually, renewable each year until graduation.
 Fellowship awards of $15,000 are distributed as $5,000 annually, renewable for two additional years.
-All recipients must maintain a minimum GPA of 3.0 each semester.
+Students must maintain at least a B average in college.